On the Treatment of Cluster Headaches

 Public Discussions and Implications

 I’m not going to pretend that there is no recreational factor to psilocybin outside of its therapeutic benefits, but I can almost guarantee that if it were not for my cluster headaches, I would never have even thought about trying it.
 That being said, now that I have used (and continue to use) hallucinogens, I have to admit that my standpoint on drugs as a whole has changed completely.
-I’ve adopted the motto “don’t knock it till you know it” – and by knowing, I’m talking about really understanding something inside-out, and not just knowing a fact or two.
+I’ve adopted the motto “don’t knock it till you know it” – and by knowing, I’m talking about really understanding something and not being an ultracrepidarian about it.

 I think the focus on psilocybin should be less about whether or not it’s dangerous and more about whether or not it can be used responsibly.
-Of course it’s not going to go down well if you take 5g of dried mushrooms and look at pictures of monsters, but if you are in a relaxed and familiar environment where you can feel safe and calm, then a trip on magic mushrooms is probably one of the most incredible experience you could have.
+Of course it’s not going to go down well if you take 5g of dried mushrooms and look at pictures of monsters whilst trying to have a rave with people you’ve never met.
+However, if you are in a relaxed and familiar environment where you can feel safe and calm, then a trip on magic mushrooms is probably one of the most incredible experiences you could ever have.
 There is a sense of enlightenment, a sense of timelessness, a distancing from reality and (for me) a completely new perspective on the understanding of consciousness.
 I speak for a lot of people when I say that this can be both pleasant and rewarding.